Background pattern

 • rectal discomfort

-• anemia, whose signs include headaches, feeling tired or dizzy, difficult breathing or paleness and low hemoglobin levels detected in blood tests
+• anemia, whose signs include headaches, feeling tired or dizzy, difficult breathing, or pale skin and low hemoglobin levels detected in blood tests

-• low platelet levels (thrombocytopenia), detected in blood tests.
-This may cause bleeding
+• low platelet count (thrombocytopenia), detected in blood tests.
+This can cause bleeding

-• low white blood cell levels (leucopenia), detected in blood tests.
-This may make you more susceptible to infections
+• low levels of "leukocytes", a type of white blood cell (leukopenia), detected in blood tests.
+This can make you more susceptible to infections

 • high levels of "eosinophils", a type of white blood cell (eosinophilia).
-This may appear if you have an inflammatory process
+This can occur if you have an inflammatory process

 • inflammation of blood vessels